andreafabrizi/DNSProxy/README.md

 server that you trust and you can deploy on.
 As suggested, having the ns.php script running locally makes no sense and WILL make ALL of your DNS queries leaking.
 Useful for testing purposes only !!
-IF ANONIMITY IS A CONCERN, make sure to host NS.PHP on a good trustable server !
+IF ANONIMITY IS A CONCERN, make sure to host NSLOOKUP.PHP on a good trustable server !

 ## Headline: why DNSP ?
 This is a new idea in terms of transport of DNS outside of it's original scope.